talkable/talkable-docs/source/ios_sdk.rst

 Talkable iOS SDK
 ################

-This is an iOS framework enabling to use Talkable in iOS applications.
-You can integrade this framework into your app and use Talkable referral campaigns inside your App, including:
+Talkable has an iOS framework enabling you to use Talkable in iOS Apps.
+Once integrated you can use the following Talkable capabilities:

-- Display offer page
+- Display Advocate Share Page (the page itself is built inside Talkable)
-- Share an offer via:
+- Share Offer via:

   - Email
   - Facebook
   - Twitter
-  - SMS Message
+  - SMS
-  - by copying the link
+  - by copying a direct Offer link

-- Track referred app downloads and reward an Advocate when their friend downloaded an App
+- Track referral App download and reward Advocate as a result of it
-- Track sales via the App and reward an Advocate if a sale was driven thourgh someone's claim link
+- Track sales via the App and reward Advocate if a sale was driven thourgh someone's claim link

 Contents: